-Enthusiast Holidays has always striven to run tours to places where steam survives in ordinary service, augmented by charter trains only where that is no longer possible; however the number of countries that meet those criteria is getting fewer by the day, so we have teamed up with Railtrail Tours to offer a much wider range of destination countries where steam – even though not regular service steam – can still be enjoyed.
-Click on the Railtrail logo. for a link directly to their website.
+Enthusiast Holidays has always striven to run tours to places where steam survives in ordinary service, augmented by charter trains only where that is no longer possible; however the number of countries that meet those criteria is getting fewer by the day, so we are working on a series of Winter weekend tours – by air – to locations where steam still exists, and can be “steamed up” when their operators know that a good-sized group is coming – places like Bulgaria, Italy, Switzerland, Austria, Portugal and others.

 Moreover Enthusiast Holidays is embracing the growing interest in what might be described as “Classic Modern Traction” – particularly among enthusiasts who are of an age that grew up with it.
-Our first such tour was to have been to Kenya in 2014 – using the now elderly Class 71 and 87 English Electric diesels – but that tour is currently “on hold” for other reasons.
-However we are determined to press on and produce a range of tours – possibly the first being to Poland in August 2016 based on the mustum depot of Chabowka in the South-East – which will combine modern “classic” traction with enough steam to rival the old steam tours programme in popularity.
-Keep an eye on our “Classic Traction” category as things develop.
+Our first such tour was to have been to Kenya in 2014 – using the now elderly Class 71 and 87 English Electric diesels – but that tour will now never run, as the metre gauge track has been eclipsed by the Chinese-built standard gauge line.
+However we are determined to press on and produce a range of tours – possibly the first being to Poland one August, based on the museum depot of Chabowka in the South-East – which will combine modern “classic” traction with enough steam to rival the old steam tours programme in popularity.
+Keep an eye on our “Classic Traction & predominantly non-steam” category as things develop.

-We’re still promoting the tours in France run by the Le Creusot 241P people – but they are not including Switzerland in their programme this year, and Bulgaria, Eritrea and Colorado in the Fall are all on the back burner for the time being.
+We’re still promoting the tours in France run by the Le Creusot 241P people – but they are not including Switzerland in their programme this year, and Eritrea and Colorado in the Fall are also on the back burner for the time being.

-However, Enthusiast Holidays really started life in 1975 as the Magic of Steam in Poland, and appropriately celebrated its 40th Anniversary by promoting a tour (run by the Wolsztyn Experience people) using an Ol49 and TKt48 over 4 days in South-West Poland and which was a great success (see this still frame from the video, below.)
-There will be others in the future, but we ourselves are planning a tour in late Summer 2016 using steam based on the museum depot of Chabowka in scenic South-East Poland, and there will be enough classic modern traction to satisfy all tastes.
+However, Enthusiast Holidays really started life in 1975 as the Magic of Steam in Poland, and appropriately celebrated its 40th Anniversary by promoting a tour (run by the Wolsztyn Experience people) using an Ol49 and TKt48 over 4 days in South-West Poland and which was a great success (see this still frame from the video, right.)
+We hope there will be others in the future.

-Next, we are planning a long weekend in China (Fuxin) either this late winter/early spring, or at a similar time in 2017 (late March/early April) for the last of the industrial steam within easy reach of Beijing; plus an add-on to Taiwan for the Shays of Alishan during the cherry blossom season.
+Next, we are planning a long weekend in China (Sandoling) – the last place where steam is working in any numbers (“JS” 2-8-2) early spring 2019, plus an add-on to Taiwan for the Shays of Alishan during the cherry blossom season.
 Subject of course to the Shays being serviceable, and to the 70-odd km line being open throughout, or at least a substantial part of it, and most importantly, to the eventual approval of the Taiwanese authorities.
-Click on China and Taiwan Fuxin and Shays this link for the provisional plan – no prices yet, but full details will be confirmed as they become available.”
+Click on China and Taiwan Fuxin and Shays this link for the provisional plan – it shows 2016, but the tour will be the same, in principle, when we operate it hopefully in 2019 – no prices yet, but full details will be confirmed as they become available.”

 explore the world

-Enthusiast Holidays is part of , one of the largest wholesalers and retailers of European rail tickets and reservations in the UK, with its own website – www.trainseurope.co.uk Independent travellers may wish to know that Trainseurope Ltd. offers a full range of rail tickets and seat/couchette/sleeper reservations within Europe; rail passes (i.e. “Inter-rail Global” and “Inter-rail one country” passes (see map below), also many Ferries, but call Trainseurope Ltd. on 01354 660222 for more complex, or point-to-point journeys within Europe; also Swiss, Benelux, Italian, etc. etc. passes, and we can also get the unbelievable value USA railpasses.
-Trainseurope is based in March, Cambridgeshire (just a few steps from March railway station) but also has a desk at the East Midlands Trains travel centre at St. Pancras station, London.
+Enthusiast Holidays is part of , one of the largest wholesalers and retailers of European rail tickets and reservations in the UK, with its own website – www.trainseurope.co.uk Independent travellers may wish to know that Trainseurope Ltd. offers a full range of rail tickets and seat/couchette/sleeper reservations within Europe; rail passes (i.e. “Inter-rail Global” and “Inter-rail one country” passes (see map below), also many Ferries, but call Trainseurope Ltd. on 01354 660222 or email email@example.com – or complete and submit the on-line enquiry form to get quotations for more complex, or point-to-point journeys within Europe; also Swiss, Benelux, Italian, etc. etc. passes, and we can also get the unbelievable value USA railpasses.
+Trainseurope is based in March, Cambridgeshire (just a few steps from March railway station).